CenturyLinkLabs/lorry-ui/README.md

 ## Environment configuration
 By default, the application will assume you are running, testing, or building in development mode.
-If you want to change that for some reason, you can set a 'LORRY_ENV' environment variable to â€˜develop', â€˜qa', or â€˜productionâ€™.
+If you want to change that for some reason, you can set a 'LORRY_ENV' environment variable to 'develop', 'qa', or 'production'.
 It is this environment variable that will determine which of the config files in the '/config' directory are used when the grunt task generates the app.js file.